Skip to main contentScroll Top

 View of Ao Pai from Cape Kradun.

 As we approached Laem Son, the road—or rather, the track—was closed.
 But a detour led us through another rubber plantation.
-I appreciated being in the shade, in addition to this... feeling of total freedom.
+I appreciated being in the shade, in addition to this feeling of complete freedom.

 And arriving at Laem Son, after passing 2 houses in the middle of the coconut trees, we were won over.
 Apart from a family swimming there, there is no one and the beach is beautiful, bordered by a row of large fir trees, with the island of Ko Kradat facing us.

-It is there, in the shade of the fir trees, that you will find this little cabin, run by a woman.
-A cabin that serves as both a bar since you can drink various beverages there (beer included ;-), and also a restaurant).
-We will learn here that there is the possibility to go to the island of Ko Kradat, where there is a herd of deer roaming freely.
+It's there, in the shade of the fir trees, that you'll find this little cabin, run by a woman.
+This cabin serves as both a bar, where you can enjoy various drinks (including beer ;-), and a restaurant.
+Here, you'll also learn that it's possible to visit the island of Ko Kradat , where a herd of deer roams freely.

 With this information, we made plans to return the day after tomorrow since Ko Kradat is one of the nice excursions to see from Ko Mak (in addition to the small private island of Ko Kham north of Ao Suan).